 Morrison would enter the coaching ranks in 1991 as an assistant swimming coach at Washington & Lee where he helped coach four NCAA Division III All-Americans.
 He also assisted with the school’s 1992 water polo team that won the Division III Eastern Championship and served as the interim golf coach.

-Morrison and his wife, Amy, have a 13-year-old son, John, and a nine-year-old daughter, Avery Grace.
+Morrison and his wife, Amy, have a son, John, who is a freshman Maryland, and a 14-year-old daughter, Avery Grace.